Morozzzko/Morozzzko.github.io/_drafts/2019-05-06-upgrading-dry-gems.md

 date: "2019-05-06 23:02:00 +0300"
 ---

 I'm enthusiastic about [dry-rb gems](https://dry-rb.org/).
 Actually, I've never worked on Ruby projects without a dry-rb gem.
-However, some people are sceptical about them, as a lot of core dry-rb gems are still in their `0.x` phase, which leads to a lot of breaking changes and eventual bugs.
+However, some people are sceptical, as a lot of core dry-rb gems are still in their `0.x` phase, which leads to a lot of breaking changes and hours of refactoring.

 I'm happy to see dry-rb mature: dry-monads entered 1.0 phase in Summer 2018, and now [two more libraries](https://dry-rb.org/news/2019/04/23/dry-types-and-dry-struct-1-0-0-released/) hit v1.0 milestones: dry-types and dry-struct; and dry-validation is in its 1.0 RC phase.

-I haven't updated my dry-rb gems for a couple of months, so I've missed a lot of breaking changes in various gems.
-So I decided to upgrade the gems and write about the new changes.
+I haven't updated my dry-rb gems for a couple of months, so I've missed a lot of breaking changes.
+Finally, I decided to upgrade the gems and write about the proccess.
+I'll take a swing at _automating_ my upgrade process as much as I can.

 <!-- excerpt -->